rafaeltmbr/Stopwatch/docs/markdown/ARCHITECTURE.md

 #### 3.1.4.2.
 State Stores
 State Stores serve as the single source of truth for application state, providing a centralized and consistent representation of data.
 Use Cases interact with State Stores to update and retrieve the application's state.
 To notify interested components about state changes, State Stores employ a publish-subscribe mechanism, often implemented using an Observer pattern-like approach.
 This allows components to react to state updates in a decoupled and efficient manner.

-The following code snippet demonstrates a generic implementation of a State Store using the Observer pattern:
+The following code snippet demonstrates an implementation of a StopwatchState State Store using the Observer pattern:

 ```
+import StopwatchState from core/entities/StopwatchState

-class Listener<T>:
+class CoreStateListener:
-  handleUpdate(newState: T)
+  handleUpdate(newState: StopwatchState)

-class StateStore<T>:
+class CoreStateStore:
-  state: T
+  state: StopwatchState
-  listeners: Listener<T>[]
+  listeners: CoreStateListener[]

-  updateState(newState: T):
+  updateState(newState: StopwatchState)
     state = newState
     for listener in listeners:
       listener.handleUpdate(state)

-  addListener(listener: Listener<T>):
+  addListener(listener: CoreStateListener):
-    if !listeners.contains(listener):
+    if listener not in listeners:
       listeners.add(listener)

-  removeListener(listener: Listener<T>):
+  removeListener(listener: CoreStateListener):
-    if listernes.contains(listener)
+    if listener in listernes:
       listeners.remove(listener)
 ```

 #### 3.1.5.
 Utilities
-Utility (Utils) classes and functions, often referred to as "Utils," provide reusable helper functionalities that can be accessed by various components across the application.
+Utility classes and functions, often referred to as "Utils," provide reusable helper functionalities that can be accessed by various components across the application.
 These utilities typically encapsulate common operations or logic that are not specific to any particular domain or layer.

 The following code snippet illustrates the types of functionalities that might be included within utility classes: